-Use line 22 of Schedule A to deduct the costs of proving that you had a property loss.
+Use Schedule A, line 22, to deduct the costs of proving that you had a property loss.
 Examples of these costs are appraisal fees and photographs used to establish the amount of your loss.

-For information on Federal disaster area losses, see Pub.
+For information on federal disaster area losses, see Pub.
 547.